LorenzoVallisa/Multifluid-solver-for-collisional-plasma-in-Hall-Thruster-engine/README.md

 Solver for Euler set of equations for collisional ions and electrons in their full EM interaction.
 Electrons and ions are hence solved without viscous dissipation closure term, each by means of momentum equations.
 Electric source term is then computed thourgh solution of Possion equation, whereas magnetic filed is constant and imposed.

+# NOTE THAT
+This software uses the LIS library for iterative methods for linear system.
-Downlaod and compile but  NOTE THAT before that you need to install the LIS library (https://www.ssisc.org/lis/index.en.html) and compile it, the dynamic linking is already in the Makefile.
+Downlaod and install the LIS library (https://www.ssisc.org/lis/index.en.html): in the pdf file it is explained what to do.
+The *configure*

 # PDE systems
 ################################################